 When Pete and I returned home from our road trip around Nova Scotia, the first recipe I couldn’t wait to share is one for Nova Scotia Oatcakes.
 They’re popular throughout all the maritime provinces in Canada and are a nod back to the region’s Scottish roots.

 Oatcakes are crisp like a shortbread cookie or cracker, lightly sweetened, just a smidge salty, and make quite a hearty snack.
 It’s common to have them in the afternoon with tea or coffee, but I also think they’re perfect road trip food and great for taking with you in a daypack for some quick energy during an afternoon hike.

 This recipe is adapted from an old fashioned recipe book from Sherbrooke Village, a nineteenth century mining and lumber community in Nova Scotia that has been restored and is now a museum.
 For history buffs, it’s quite fascinating to walk along the streets and into the original buildings to get a real feel of what life was like in the late 1800s.
-Read This: A Foodie’s Roadtrip Guide To Nova Scotia
+Want to check out our road trip?
+Read A Foodie’s Roadtrip Guide To Nova Scotia.

 Nova Scotia Oatcakes RecipePrint